Tuesday, September 9, 2025

 Those are pretty good questions.
 Suffice to say it's all cos depression and move along.

 I had a great time at church almost from the get go.
 It was like stepping into a new church, with some old stomping grounds and familiar faces.
-Our choir leader has now become Head Pastor of the English Church, our worship pastor is now in charge of the Mutiara Damansara church on Fridays, and a lot of friends are married with kids this high!
+Our choir leader has now become Lead Pastor of the English Church, our worship pastor is now in charge of the Mutiara Damansara church on Fridays, and a lot of friends are married with kids this high!

 Naturally I was happy to see him, so I greeted him and chatted with him, all the time guiding him into the building's main auditorium where he already has a seat (they all sit in the front most row).
-We parted ways and left me hope we can catch up soon.
+We parted ways and left me hoping we can catch up soon.

 The Aged Parchment